bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 2. Intersect the timber mark spatial boundaries with the VRI

-The resulting spatial boundaries that excluded non-harvested areas were then spatialy intersected with the 2011 VRI to provide the necessary forest attribute information require to link to the growth and yield model.
+The resulting spatial boundaries that excluded non-harvested areas were then spatially intersected with the 2011 VRI to provide the necessary forest attribute information require to link to the growth and yield model.
 Only the dominant layer (layer rank 1) of the forest inventory was used, thereby simplifying the growth and yield proejction.
-As a result of this intersection, 1264 of the timber marks had a portion of their total area that failed to provide the neccessary forest inventory information (i.e., areas that lack the publically available forest inventory such as Tree Farm Licenses).
+As a result of this intersection, 374 of the timber marks had a portion of their total area that failed to provide the neccessary forest inventory information (i.e., areas that lack the publically available forest inventory such as Tree Farm Licenses).

 The following is a histogram of the percentage of the total timber mark area missing information: